-Jessica L. Waters is the Vice Provost for Undergraduate Studies at American University.
-As Vice Provost, she directs the undergraduate living learning communities and the university's general education program.
+Jessica L. Waters is the Vice Provost for Academic Student Services and Dean of Undergraduate Education at American University.
+As Dean, she directs the undergraduate living learning communities and the university's general education program.
 She also provides academic leadership on undergraduate curricular development and reform, and oversees implementation of the university's academic regulations and policies.

-Prior to becoming Vice Provost, Waters was Associate Dean for Undergraduate Education in the School of Public Affairs, and the inaugural director of the Politics, Policy and Law Scholars Program.
+Prior to becoming Dean of Undergraduate Education, Waters was Associate Dean for Undergraduate Education in the School of Public Affairs, and the inaugural director of the Politics, Policy and Law Scholars Program.

-Prior to joining to joining the AU faculty, Vice Provost Waters was a litigator at WilmerHale, where she specialized in criminal defense litigation, internal investigations, and reproductive rights litigation and advocacy.
+Prior to joining to joining the AU faculty, Dean Waters was a litigator at WilmerHale, where she specialized in criminal defense litigation, internal investigations, and reproductive rights litigation and advocacy.
 She also clerked for the Honorable Emmet Sullivan on the federal D.C.
 District Court.
-Vice Provost Waters previously worked at a non-profit organization dedicated to protecting access to reproductive health care.
+Dean Waters previously worked at a non-profit organization dedicated to protecting access to reproductive health care.

 Dean Waters is a "double eagle," earning both her Bachelor's degree (SPA/CAS '98) and law degree (WCL '03) from American University.
 She has previously served as chair of the Children's Law Center Advisory Board, and as a guardian ad litem in the D.C. courts.